Fencing for Pigs ~ Which Type Is Best for Your Farm?

 Whether you use barbed wire, hog wire, chicken wire, or high tensile wire to fence your pig pen, you should know that pigs are very smart and will test it.
 You can do a few things to pig-proof whatever kind of perimeter fence you put in place against your ever-curious pigs.
 These include:

 • Inspect the fence regularly: This is true for any fence, but it is especially important for electric fencing.
-Look to see if any sections are shorted out
+Look to see if any sections are shorted out or broken.

 How long do pigs live